Changes in merge requests

 • Lines changed: The number of lines added and deleted in this file, in the format +2 -2.

-• Viewed: Select this checkbox to mark the file as viewed until more changes are added to it.
+• Viewed: Select this checkbox to mark the file as viewed until it changes again.

 The diff also includes navigation and comment aids to the left of the file, in the gutter: